JUAN DE FUCA ARENA

 SEATING CAPACITY - 950

-Juan de Fuca Arena is part of the Juan de Fuca Recreation Centre located on the Old Island Highway in Colwood.
+Juan de Fuca Arena celebrated its 50th anniversary on October 22, 2022.
+It is part of the Juan de Fuca Recreation Centre located on the Old Island Highway in Colwood.
 The complex has a pool, weight room, library, golf course, soccer fields and a second ice rink at the Q Centre.
+During the pandemic, the arena upgraded spectator seating and replaced the playing surface.

 Juan De Fuca Gulls

-In the 1970’s and 1980's the arena was home for the Juan De Fuca Gulls of the Vancouver Island Junior Hockey League.
+In the 1970s and 1980s, the arena was home to the Juan De Fuca Gulls of the Vancouver Island Junior Hockey League.
 The franchise disbanded in 1990 with the Gulls winning the league championship once in 1986-87.

 Juan De Fuca Whalers

-The Sidney Capitals of the British Columbia Hockey League (BCHL) moved to Colwood in 1986 and became the Juan De Fuca Whalers.
-Grant Erickson, former Victoria Cougars assistant coach and NHL player, was the Whalers head coach in 1986/87.
-The Whalers played at Juan de Fuca Arena for two years before the franchise relocated to the Cowichan Valley in 1988.
+The Sidney Capitals of the British Columbia Hockey League (BCHL) moved to Colwood in 1986 and renamed the Juan De Fuca Whalers.
+Grant Erickson, former Victoria Cougars assistant coach and NHL player, became the Whalers head coach in 1986/87.
+Juan de Fuca Arena was home to the Whalers for two years before the franchise relocated to Cowichan Valley in 1988.

-Byron Dafoe was born in England and moved to Comox when he was a child.
-He played two years for the Juan de Fuca Whalers from 1986-1988.
-He went on to the Portland Winterhawks in 1988 and was a 1989 second round draft pick of the Washington Capitals (The second goaltender picked in the draft).
-Between 1992 and 2004, Dafoe played 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.
-He retired in 2005 and now resides in Kelowna.
+Byron Dafoe was born in England and grew up playing minor hockey in Comox.
+From 1986-1988, he tended goal for the Juan de Fuca Whalers.
+He went on to the Portland Winterhawks in 1989 and was a second-round draft pick of the Washington Capitals.
+Dafoe retired in 2005 after 415 games for the Washington Capitals, Los Angeles Kings, Boston Bruins and Atlanta Thrashers.

 Juan de Fuca Alumni

-Tyson Barrie - In 2006/07 Barrie played Midget hockey for the Juan de Fuca Grizzlies (scoring 130 points), appeared in three playoff games with the Victoria Grizzlies of the BCHL and played seven games with the Kelowna Rockets.
-From 2007 to 2011, Barrie played four years with the Rockets and was drafted in third round of the 2009 NHL draft by the Colorado Avalanche.
-In 2010 he won the Bill Hunter Memorial Trophy as the best defenseman in the Western Hockey League.
-He made his NHL debut with the Colorado Avalanche in 2012 and is currently with the Toronto Maple Leafs.
-Tyson Barrie is the son of Len Barrie, the former Victoria Cougar player and Tampa Bay Lightning owner.
+Tyson Barrie - In 2006/07 Barrie played Midget for the Juan de Fuca Grizzlies (scoring 130 points), appeared in three playoff games with the Victoria Grizzlies and played seven games with the Kelowna Rockets.
+From 2007 to 2011, Barrie played 256 games with the Rockets, winning the Bill Hunter Memorial Trophy as the WHL's best defenseman in 2010.
+The Colorado Avalanche drafted Barrie in 2009 and made his NHL debut in 2012.
+He is currently with the Edmonton Oilers.
+Tyson is the son of Len Barrie, former Victoria Cougar player and Tampa Bay Lightning owner.

 Tampa Bay Lightning

-When Victoria resident Len Barrie bought the Tampa Bay Lightning in 2008, one of the first things he did was hold their rookie camp at Juan de Fuca Arena.
-This was the first training camp for Steven Stamkos, the first overall draft pick of the Lightning in 2008.
-Tyson Barrie also attended the camp but was not associated with the Lightning since it was one year before he was draft eligible.
+When Victoria Cougars alumni Len Barrie purchased the Tampa Bay Lightning, he brought their 2008 rookie camp to Juan de Fuca Arena.
+This was the first training camp for Steven Stamkos, Tampa Bay's first overall draft pick in 2008.
+Tyson Barrie also attended that camp but was not associated with the Lightning since it was one year before his draft eligibility.